Tamaqua, Pennsylvania: Geography

-Tamaqua is located in a valley basin at 40°47′55″N 75°57′59″W (40.798600, −75.966498) within Pennsylvania's southern Coal Region section of the Appalachian Mountains in the Schuylkill River drainage basin.
+Tamaqua is located in a valley basin at 40°47′55″N 75°57′59″W (40.798600, −75.966498) in Pennsylvania's southern Coal Region section of the Appalachian Mountains in the Schuylkill River drainage basin.
 Tamaqua's valley is located at the western end of the Pocono Mountains on the edge of the neighboring Lehigh River watershed.
-Because of the dominant terrain, the town is typical of many mid-size Ridge-and-Valley Appalachians—low lands and flats towns with business, rail transport, and industries in its lower valley locations and residential dwellings on the higher elevated slopes above.
+Tamaqua's terrain is typical of many mid-size Ridge-and-Valley Appalachians with low lands and flat towns with business, rail transport, and industries in its lower valley locations and residential dwellings on the higher elevated slopes above.

 According to the U.S. Census Bureau, the borough has a total area of 10.0 sqmi, of which 9.8 sqmi is land and 0.1 sqmi (1.31%) is water.
 Three streams pass through Tamaqua: The Little Schuylkill River runs through Tamaqua from the north through the gap separating the folds of Sharp Mountain on the west and Nesquehoning Mountain.
 Panther Creek flows southwest from Lansford, five miles away, and joins the Little Schuylkill River in Tamaqua.
 Wabash Creek joins the Little Schuylkill from the west.

 In the Tamaqua area, coal mining was a vital economic activity throughout the 20th century, but more recent diminished use of coal as a power plant fuel and the demise of steam powered traction, coal has since experienced a decline.
 Tamaqua also gained recognition as a railroad center.
-In addition, the 1885 Edison Electric Illuminating Co. of Tamaqua once furnished the town with the nation's second incandescent municipal lighting system, a feat accomplished through the involvement of Thomas Edison.
+In 1885, the Edison Illuminating Company in Tamaqua furnished the town with the nation's second incandescent municipal lighting system, a feat accomplished by the innovation of Thomas Edison.

 The nearest city to Tamaqua is Hazleton, which is 12.5 miles north.
 Tamaqua is 15 mi east of Pottsville, 14 mi southwest of Jim Thorpe, approximately 60 mi south of Scranton, approximately 95 mi northwest of Philadelphia, and approximately 100 mi southwest of New York City.

 Tamaqua's average elevation is 870 ft above sea level, but elevations can reach up to 1000 ft above sea level.

 The borough has a warm-summer humid continental climate (Dfb) and the hardiness zone is 6a.
 Average monthly temperatures range from 26.0 °F in January to 71.0 °F in July.